GStreamer/gstreamer/sdk-ios-tutorial-video.md

 ```

 The main differences with the previous tutorial are related to the
-handling of the `XOverlay` interface:
+handling of the `VideoOverlay` interface:

 ```
 @implementation GStreamerBackend {
-    id ui_delegate;        /* Class that we use to interact with the user interface */ GstElement *pipeline;  /* The running pipeline */ GstElement *video_sink;/* The video sink element which receives XOverlay commands */ GMainContext *context; /* GLib context used to run the main loop */ GMainLoop *main_loop;  /* GLib main loop */ gboolean initialized;  /* To avoid informing the UI multiple times about the initialization */
+    id ui_delegate;        /* Class that we use to interact with the user interface */ GstElement *pipeline;  /* The running pipeline */ GstElement *video_sink;/* The video sink element which receives VideoOverlay commands */ GMainContext *context; /* GLib context used to run the main loop */ GMainLoop *main_loop;  /* GLib main loop */ gboolean initialized;  /* To avoid informing the UI multiple times about the initialization */